Frequently Asked Questions

 11. What are staff credentials and training?

 Each classroom teacher is an approved professional child care provider through the Department of Human Services Child Care Licensing Division.
 Staff education levels vary between a high school diploma, Child Development Associate, AA or BA.
 Our staff are certified every year with 30+ hours in professional development classes.
-They attend online courses, conferences, seminars and facility specific meetings to fulfill this requirement.
+They attend online courses, conferences, seminars and staff meetings to fulfill this requirement.
 Training is obtained every two years in CPR, First Aid, AED and epipen training by the American Red Cross or American Heart Association.
+All staff are required to complete training

 12. How do you screen staff?

 The Director reviews employment applications and does an initial interview followed by a peer-to-peer interview.
 The interviewee spends time with a group of children while being supervised by a classroom teacher and Management Team.
-They are observed interacting and participating in activities with the group of children.
+The applicant is observed interacting and participating in activities with the group of children.
 References are checked.
 All staff undergo background checks including Arkansas Child Maltreatment Check, Arkansas Criminal Record Check, FBI check and fingerprint check.

 13. How are the children grouped and what are the ratios?